 Are you a professional in the food industry and do you want to strengthen your expertise and knowledge about food toxicology?
 In this online master's course you will study the toxicity of avoidable chemicals in food and learn about risk assessments.
 Since this online course is part-time, you will be able to combine study and work and enhance your career.

 Content of the course

 This course will provide an overview of the basic avoidable chemicals in food that require toxicity data to support their safe use.
 This includes compounds like food additives, pesticides, flavours, veterinary medicines, nanomaterials, food supplements and compounds from packaging materials.
 The course will also explain how, based on this information a risk assessment can be performed for these avoidable chemicals in food.

-The master course consists of online knowledge clips, tutorials and e-learning.
-Reading material will be provided via Blackboard.
+The master's course consists of online knowledge clips, tutorials and e-learning.
+Reading material will be provided via Brightspace.

 - Understand the difference between avoidable and unavoidable chemicals of concern in food.

 - The type of avoidable chemicals that are relevant to consider.

 - Perform their own risk and safety assessment on avoidable chemicals in food.